How do you manage stress with diabetes type 2?

 • Go for a 30-minute walk every day

-• Take frequent breaks in work
+• Take frequent breaks at work

 • Focus on your diet and sleep